 Built between 1861 and 1875 for the Paris Opera, the Opéra Garnier is now mostly used for ballet productions.
 The interior of this exquisite building is even more impressive than its exterior.
 The huge marble grand staircase is breath-taking and the elegant foyer features a mosaic covered ceiling and several chandeliers.
 It is so luxurious - with gold heavily featured throughout - that you’ll feel as though you’ve stepped into a palace.
 With a setting like this, it’s only natural to feel head over heels.

 La Comédie Française

-Visit Montmarte - a tourist hub, but with good reason.
+Wondering where to go in Paris?
+Montmarte is a must-visit.
 This historic district is a beautifully unique hilltop neighbourhood.
-It’s a great setting for a walk up the cobbled streets to the stunning Basilica du Sacré-Coeur, where you can have a romantic meal al fresco, whilst enjoying the view.
-Place du Tertre is buzzing with artists available to paint your portrait - reminiscent of the days when the world's best artists lived here.
+It’s a great setting for a walk up the cobbled streets to the stunning Basilica du Sacré-Coeur, where you can have a delicious dinner for two al fresco whilst enjoying the view.
+For a quirky take on the ‘couple selfie’ Place du Tertre is buzzing with artists available to paint your portrait - reminiscent of the days when the world's best artists lived here.

-The Wall of I love you / Le mur des je t'aime
+Le mur des je t'aime (Wall of Love)

 The Square du Vert Galant

 Despite being named after renowned philanderer Henry IV, this romantic park is tucked away from the noise and crowds.
 Situated at the tip of the Île de la Cité it offers an impressive mix of flora and fauna surrounding the central grassy area.
 Take a picnic, watch the boats, see the sunset and steal a quiet moment with your other half whilst relaxing under weeping willow trees.
 Due to the park's popularity with lovers, it has earned the name, ‘where sweethearts love to linger.’

 Red Route, Stop: Louvre-Pont des Arts